 - A comprehensive growth and sustainability plan for the new organization that details the following points:

-- Proposed groups may only resubmit once, therefore it is imperative the submission adheres to all requirements and responds to all questions.
+- Groups that are given the opportunity for resubmission are only able to resubmit once, it is therefore, imperative that the submission adheres to all requirements and response as best they can to all questions that need clarification

-- If a proposed organization receives approval for their initial submission, they will be able to move onto Step 2.
+- If a proposed organization receives approval for their initial submission they will be able to move to Step 2 in the process

 - Proposed organizations that are denied will be encouraged to re-apply in future semesters.